wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 Over the course of this meal, we hope to give you gastronomic symbols to remember two key facets of the transformation we need – __decreasing the footprint of what we eat__, and __decreasing the footprint of what we don’t eat__.

-It turns out that these are two of the best means that we have to combat climate change!
-[Project Drawdown](https://drawdown.org/){:target="_blank"}, a non-profit that indexes climate solutions, lists among our highest leverage solutions "reduced food waste" and "plant-rich diets".
+As it happens, these two are amongst our most effective tools to counteract climate change!
+[Project Drawdown](https://drawdown.org/){:target="_blank"}, a non-profit that ranks climate solutions, has "reduced food waste" and "plant-rich diets" at the top of their index.
+Granted, it doesn't meant we can just do these and we're good.
+We need to do _everything_ on their list.
+It just so happens that these are some of the highest leverage.

 <img src="/blog/images/climatarian/drawdown.png" />